 Graduate Certificate in Psychiatric-Mental Health Nurse Practitioner

-The Psychiatric-Mental Health Nurse Practitioner (PMH-NP) Graduate Certificate is available to nurses who already have a graduate degree in nursing and are certified as advanced nurse practitioners in fields other than psychiatric-mental health.
+The Graduate Certificate in Psychiatric-Mental Health Nurse Practitioner (PMH-NP) is available to nurses who already have a graduate degree in nursing and are certified as advanced nurse practitioners in fields other than psychiatric-mental health.
 The program expands their scope of practice to assist them to acquire the theory, knowledge and skills needed to provide psychiatric-mental health services to families.
 The curriculum includes didactic, seminar and clinical hours.
 Graduates of the PMH-NP option are eligible to write the national certification exam for psychiatric mental health nurse practitioner (across the lifespan) offered by the American Nurses Credentialing Center (ANCC).
 This examination is given nationwide throughout the year.
-The Psychiatric-Mental Health Nurse Practitioner Graduate Certificate program is accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly known as the National League for Nursing Accreditation Commission (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; 404-975-5000).
+The Graduate Certificate in Psychiatric-Mental Health Nurse Practitioner is accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly known as the National League for Nursing Accreditation Commission (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; 404-975-5000).

 Scheduling of Courses